davissp14/terminal_tabs/README.md

-## tasks.yml
+## tabs.yml

-Specify your tasks in the following format:
+Specify your tabs in the following format:

    Examples: